azurecitadel/azurecitadel/content/arc/servers-hack/manual.md

 Use the <https://github.com/azurecitadel/arc-onprem-servers> repo to create two "on prem" virtual machines ready for the manual onboarding tasks.

+You will need an SSH key for it to work: <https://docs.microsoft.com/azure/virtual-machines/linux/mac-create-ssh-keys>

 | Operating system | Name |
 |---|---|
 | Ubuntu 18.04 LTS | **ubuntu-01** |